The Creative Writing Concentration

 3. One course from the range of creative writing special topics seminars, CRWT 40 and CRWT 41.
 (Substitute courses with a focus on creative writing from other departments may be considered.
 Please consult with the Director of Creative Writing.)

 4. One advanced workshop, CRWT 60, CRWT 61, or CRWT 62.
-The advanced workshop is a requirement for the completion of the Concentration in Creative Writing.
+The advanced workshop (CRWT 60, 61, or 62) is a requirement for the completion of the Concentration in Creative Writing and is a prerequisite for Honors in Creative Writing.

 Introductory Creative Writing Courses